adyaabba/ML-Portfolio/README.md

 - **Description**: Basics of training neural networks.
 - Files: `polynomial_model_sgd.ipynb`

+### 2. Image Compression & Recognition with Keras

+- **Description**:Implemented image compression and recognition using Keras.

 ## Contact

 Feel free to reach out to me via adyaabba12@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/adya_abba).